johyeongseob/multi-illumination-defect-inspection/README.md

   - 51.3% (157/306 images correctly classified on test set)

 - ✅ **Paper in Progress**:
-  - Paper *ProtoDC-Net: A Prototpye-based Defect Classification Networks ~~* has been submitted and is under review.
+  - Paper has been submitted and is under review (decision 2025.07.25).

 - ✅ **Blog Post**: https://johyeongseob.tistory.com/57